 - Misuse of Drugs Act 1971

 - Wildlife and Countryside Act 1981

-Where can this power be used?This power can be used by an officer anywhere other than your home and your garden, or in the home or garden of someone who has given you permission to be there.
+Where can searches be conducted?Many searches can be conducted anywhere, but the most widely used power is the Police and Criminal Evidence Act (PACE) 1984 this can only be conducted in a public place, therefore officers can not search you in your home and your garden, or in the home or garden of someone who has given you permission to be there under this power.

 Reasonable GroundsReasonable grounds for suspicion rely on information or intelligence about someone or their behaviour and can never be supported on the basis of personal facts alone, such as: